 Hair essentials to bring on board

-When working on a superyacht, it’s safe to say you won’t always have time to give your hair a bit of TLC, which is where dry shampoo can be your best friend.
+When working on a superyacht, it’s safe to say you won’t always have time to give your hair that bit of TLC, which is where dry shampoo can be your best friend.
 A quick spray into the roots can not only refresh hair between washes, it can also give it a bit of volume ready for a night out after a long charter.
 Don’t rely on dry shampoo too often however, as overuse can lead to your scalp becoming dry.

-Bobby pins and hair ties
+Bobby pins, grips and hair ties

 While it may seem a bit of a no-brainer, it really can’t be stressed enough how many different styles you can create with these simple tools.
 For starters, take a look at this link to 21 bobby pin hairstyles you can do in minutes.